For over 20 years, the Decent Homes Standard (DHS) has been the benchmark for quality in social housing.

 This criterion is directly linked to Minimum Energy Efficiency Standards (MEES).

-• EPC C by 2030: All privately rented properties must reach an EPC rating of C or equivalent by 1st October 2030.
+- EPC C by 2030: All privately rented properties must reach an EPC rating of C or equivalent by 1st October 2030.

-• Whole-home heating: Your primary heating system must be able to heat the entire home, not just a few rooms.
+- Whole-home heating: Your primary heating system must be able to heat the entire home, not just a few rooms.

-• Tenant control: Heating must be “programmable”, meaning tenants must have access to a thermostat or programmer to control timing and temperature.
+- Tenant control: Heating must be “programmable”, meaning tenants must have access to a thermostat or programmer to control timing and temperature.

 5. Damp and mould (Criterion E – New)

 In response to the tragic death of Awaab Ishak, a new standalone criterion requires homes to be free from damp and mould.
-This is intended to be preventative; landlords are expected to act as soon as damp is reported, rather than waiting for it to become a severe health hazard.
+This is intended to be preventative; you are expected to act as soon as damp is reported, rather than waiting for it to become a severe health hazard.

 We’ve teamed up with the best energy assessors to bring you great service for a low price.